 Skeletal muscles work by attaching to the skeleton and contracting or relaxing.
 When you make a fist, the muscles on the insides of your fingers are contracting, while the outside muscles relax and stretch out.
 When you fold your fingers out flat, the backside muscles are contracting.
 These opposite groups of muscles rely on the skeletal system to create forces.
 Thus, the systems are often combined and called the musculoskeletal system.

 The skeletal system of animals consists of either an endoskeleton, like mammals, or an exoskeleton, seen in insects and other arthropods.
 Some animals also use water-pressure as a form of a skeleton, known as a hydrostatic skeleton.
-Whatever form of the skeleton is used, the skeletal system has the same purpose, to provide support and attachment to for the muscles.
+Whatever form of the skeleton is used, the skeletal system has the same purpose, to provide support and attachment for the muscles.

+To move a limb, muscles on one side must be extended, while on the other side they are shortened.
+Working together, the muscles and skeleton permit movement of an animal.
 Besides support and attachment for the muscles, the skeletal system is also a very important protective measure.
-For example, our cranium is a series of interconnected bones which serve to encase and protect our brain from damage.
-The rib cage is a series of bones which extends around the thoracic cavity to protect the heart and lungs.
+For example, our cranium is a series of interconnected bones that serve to encase and protect our brain from damage.
+The rib cage is a series of bones that extends around the thoracic cavity to protect the heart and lungs.
 Therefore, our skeleton also protects our most vital organs.

 Integumentary System/Exocrine System

 The skin is a surprisingly complex material, which scientists have not been able to reproduce artificially.
-This is because it is a living tissue, which is constantly maintained by the nourishing circulatory system underneath; and by a number of glands on the outside of our skin, which secrete oils and other substances that keep our skin from drying and cracking.
+This is because it is a dynamic tissue, which is constantly maintained by the nourishing circulatory system underneath; and by a number of glands on the outside of our skin, which secrete oils and other substances that keep our skin from drying and cracking.

 Fun fact: skin is also the largest organ in the body.
 Or perhaps we should say, the largest organ on the body.

 Lymphatic System/Immune System

-This is because every organism that is made of delicious carbohydrates, proteins, and lipids has another organism that wants to eat it.
-Some of these organisms are big predators, but most are microscopic pathogens that can easily fit inside us, instead of fitting us inside of them.
+Every living thing needs to be able to fight invasion by foreign particles.
+This is because every organism that is made of delicious carbohydrates, proteins, and lipids has another organism that wants to take advantage.
+Some of these organisms are large predators, but most are microscopic pathogens that can easily fit inside us.

-In the case of animals, we have white blood cells that can specially target and destroy invading pathogens.
+In the case of animals, we have white blood cells that can specifically target and destroy invading pathogens.
 These white blood cells are made in our bone marrow and stored in our blood and our lymphatic systems.

 “Lymph nodes” are nexuses in the lymphatic system where white blood cells can cluster and attack invading pathogens.
-Sometimes when we’re sick, our lymph nodes – such as those behind the ears, under the jaw, and in the armpits and groin – can become painful and swollen as our immune systems fight the infections in these nodes.
+Sometimes, when we’re sick, our lymph nodes – such as those behind the ears, under the jaw, and in the armpits and groin – can become painful and swollen as our immune systems fight the infections in these nodes.

 The reproductive system is not essential to individual survival, but it is essential for the survival of the species.
 After all, a species whose members couldn’t reproduce would not last very long!

-In humans, there are two very different reproductive systems: the male system, which is concerned primarily with producing sperm and finding mates; and the female system, which must prepare for pregnancy, childbirth, and baby care for reproduction to be successful.
+In humans, there are two very different reproductive systems: the male system, which is primarily concerned with producing sperm and finding mates; and the female system, which must prepare for pregnancy, childbirth, and baby care for reproduction to be successful.

 The female reproductive system is a particularly fascinating study in the way body systems work together to ensure our survival.
-Throughout the course of a woman’s monthly cycle, her body uses four different hormones – most of which are produced by her ovaries – to decide when and whether her body should prepare for pregnancy.
+Throughout the course of a woman’s menstrual cycle, her body uses four different hormones – most of which are produced by her ovaries – to decide when and whether her body should prepare for pregnancy.